Storage Engine

 chunk_count: u32

-Metadata fields come first so you can read file metadata without skipping past the chunk list.
+Metadata fields come before the chunk list so file metadata can be read without skipping past all chunk hashes.
 Chunk hashes are the tail of the record for streaming reads.

 Directory Propagation